Feeling Like Roommates After Baby? Here's How to Reconnect

 Start with Check-Ins

 Reconnecting with your spouse after having a baby isn’t just about doing but noticing.
-It’s understanding the emotional labor required to understand what’s going on in eachother’s internal landscape.
-This means starting conversations, picking up on cues, and being more attunded to seeing what goes unsaid.
+It’s understanding the emotional labor required to understand what’s going on in each other’s internal landscape.
+This means starting conversations, picking up on cues, and being more attuned to seeing what goes unsaid.

 If you can’t remember the last time you shared a conversation that wasn’t about something logistical, start carving out time for feeling check-ins.